Griend

-Griend ([ɣrint]; West Frisian: Gryn) is a small uninhabited Dutch island in the Wadden Sea, lying around 12 kilometres south of Terschelling.
+Griend ([ɣrint]; West Frisian: Gryn) is a small uninhabited Dutch islet in the Wadden Sea, lying around 12 kilometres south of Terschelling.
 It is one of the West Frisian Islands, and belongs to the municipality of Terschelling.
 The island currently has an area of around 0.1 km2.

 History

 In the Middle Ages, the island was inhabited, and on it a walled settlement and a monastery could be found.
 As a result of continuous erosion of the coast, Griend became smaller over time.
 In 1287, the settlement was almost completely destroyed as a consequence of St. Lucia's flood.
 The city was thereafter abandoned and from that time until the eighteenth century, Griend was inhabited by a few farmers, who built their houses on artificial hills.
 Around 1800, Griend still had an area of 0.25 km2, but the island was moving to the southeast at a speed of 7 metres a year.
 By that time, all of its inhabitants had abandoned the island, and from then on it was used by inhabitants of Terschelling as a grazing area for sheep, and for the making of hay.
 The eggs of gulls and terns were also gathered there for consumption.

 In 1916, the grazing rights on the island were bought by the Vereniging Natuurmonumenten, a union devoted to the protection of nature, which also tried to prevent the gathering of eggs by guarding the bird colonies on the island.
 After the Afsluitdijk was completed in 1933, the rate of erosion increased even more.
 However, the island has survived to the present day, though it is smaller than before, and its current location is to the southeast of what its location was in the Middle Ages.